Kojo-Jr/Data-Analysis-on-Salaries/README.md

 # Data-Analysis-and-Model-Prediction-on-Salaries
 The tech industry is known for its competitive salaries and rapid career progression.
-This report and its script file analyzes the relationship between salaries and experience levels in the tech sector, aiming to provide insights for both job seekers and employers.
+Analyzing the relationship between salaries and experience levels in the tech sector aims to provide insights for both job seekers and employers.

 # Model Performance